Usama-Codez/IntelliText/Readme.md

-This is A useful TextEditor Project made using C++!
+This is a useful TextEditor Project made using C++!
 Newer Code will be available soon...

 IDE: VS Code